Huanbo-Sun/Haptics-for-Robots-HapDef/README.md

 - System integration in robotic application aspect.

 ## Research agent
-We adapt one open-source project ["Poppy Project-Humanoids"](https://www.poppy-project.org/en/) and make contributions to optimize the hardware, software, and web tools.
+We adopt one open-source project ["Poppy Project-Humanoids"](https://www.poppy-project.org/en/) and make contributions to optimize the hardware, software, and web tools.

 In this repository, we introduce haptic feedback in robot's limb, which realizes single-contact and **multi-contact** stimulation localization and quantifization functions.